· 10 March 2018 ·

 - → THOMAS HOWARD – 3rd Duke of Norfolk

-- • After Flodden, created Earl of Surrey for life (not inheritable).
-Became 3rd Duke upon his father’s death in 1524.
+- · After Flodden, created Earl of Surrey for life (not inheritable).
+Became 3rd Duke at his father’s death, 1524.

-- • Married Elizabeth Stafford in 1513, daughter of Edward Stafford, 3rd Duke of Buckingham.
-This marriage became famously dysfunctional.
-Norfolk lived openly with his mistress, while his estranged Duchess complained of her mistreatment loudly and often, to anyone within range.
+- · Married Elizabeth Stafford in 1513, daughter of Edward Stafford, 3rd Duke of Buckingham.
+The marriage was famously dysfunctional.
+Norfolk lived openly with a mistress while his estranged Duchess complained of her mistreatment loudly and often to anyone within range.

-- • Henry VIII sent him to the Tower in December 1546, suspected in his son Surrey’s unauthorised heraldic self-aggrandisement (see below).
-Norfolk was attainted and slated for execution on 28 January 1547, but Henry’s own death that day saved him from the block.
+- · Henry VIII sent him to the Tower in December 1546, suspect in his son Surrey’s unauthorised heraldic self-aggrandisement (see below).
+Norfolk was attainted and slated for execution on 28 January 1547, but Henry’s death that same day saved Norfolk from the block.

-- • Remained in the Tower through the reign of Edward VI, released at Mary’s accession in 1553, when he was also restored to the dukedom.
-If you conclude from this that he had remained a Catholic despite England’s break with Rome, you would be correct, though he was no zealot.
-He just didn’t like change.
+- · Remained in the Tower through the reign of Edward VI, released at Mary’s accession in 1553, when he was also restored to the dukedom.
+If you conclude from this that he had remained a Catholic despite England’s break with Rome, you would be correct.
+He was no zealot, though, he just didn’t like change.

 - Among Thomas’s children, from his unhappy second marriage:

-- • Mary, who became the wife of Henry Fitzroy, Duke of Richmond.
+- • Mary – she married Henry Fitzroy, Duke of Richmond.

 - → HENRY HOWARD – ‘The Poet Earl of Surrey’

-- • Raised in the household of Henry Fitzroy, Henry VIII’s illegitimate son.
+- · Raised in the household of Henry Fitzroy, Henry VIII’s illegitimate son.
 Two years apart in age, they became close friends.
-Fitzroy married Surrey’s sister Mary, but he died in 1536 at age 17.
+Fitzroy married Surrey’s sister Mary, but died in 1536 at age 17.
 Fitzroy’s death affected Surrey greatly.

-- • One of the first two English poets to use the sonnet form later employed with some success by his nephew.
+- · One of the two poets who first developed and used the English sonnet form later employed with some success by his nephew.

-- • Was outlived by his father, did not inherit.
+- · Outlived by his father, did not inherit.

 - → THOMAS HOWARD – 4th Duke of Norfolk